Sport and Exercise Science BSc (Hons) – 2021 entry

-With well-equipped specialist teaching labs, sporting facilities and practical classes based at Surrey Sports Park, this course will prepare you for a rewarding career in professional sport, health promotion, teaching or research and provide you with opportunities to gain additional qualifications.
+With well-equipped specialist teaching labs, sporting facilities and practical classes based on our Stag Hill campus and at Surrey Sports Park, this course will prepare you for a rewarding career in professional sport, health promotion, teaching or research and will provide you with opportunities to gain additional qualifications.

 What you will study

 Sport and exercise sciences consider the theoretical knowledge and practical application of scientific principles relating to physiology, biochemistry, nutrition, biomechanics and psychology, to maximise sports performance and improve general health and wellbeing through exercise.
 Our BSc (Hons) Sport and Exercise Science course builds on our multidisciplinary strengths in these areas.

 You’ll benefit from the exceptional facilities based at our £36 million Surrey Sports Park and extracurricular opportunities to assist with athlete support, patient exercise referral, research project development and delivery, educational workshops and outreach projects.